Link Search Menu Expand Document

 Contact

-An attacker making contact with this character is harmed in some way, and may suffer more debilitating effects.
-Typically, anyone harmed by Contact during an attack is interrupted, unable to finish their action.
+An attacker making contact with this character is harmed in some way, which may interrupt their attack and cause more debilitating effects.

 Elevation